Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox, Switch | Price: $30

-It’s finally here.
+It’s finally here — and yes, it was worth the wait.
 Hornet’s adventure is faster, more aggressive, and more challenging than the original.
 The new Silk system replaces Soul — combat is about stringing together combos rather than hitting and healing.
 The map is larger, the bosses are harder, and the art is gorgeous.
+I died a lot.
+I loved every second.

 11. Balatro